-If you have trouble falling asleep, you may want to examine your television habits: 88 percent of American adults admit they have lost sleep because of binge-watching shows, according to a new survey from the American Academy of Sleep Medicine.
+If you have trouble falling asleep, you may want to examine your television habits: 88% of American adults admit they have lost sleep because of binge-watching shows, according to a recent survey from the American Academy of Sleep Medicine.

 This research may not come as a surprise.
 After all, streaming shows, especially ones with epic cliffhangers, are designed to be addictive, Wendy Troxel, Ph.D., a clinical psychologist and senior behavioral and social scientist at RAND, tells Thrive.
 Once the show has us hooked, we’re more likely to rationalize a later bedtime (think: “Only one more episode!”).
 Even when we turn the television off, it can be challenging to turn our thoughts off in tandem.
 “Your brain is still trying to emotionally process what you’ve just witnessed, and try to figure out what’s going to happen next,” Troxel says.

 Then, emotional stimulation aside, there’s also the problem of blue light, which is the intense wavelength of light that our screens are known for.
 “The light emitted from the TV or personal devices, like tablets or phones, can directly suppress the hormone melatonin which signals sleep onset,” Troxel says.
 One study found that exposure to blue light before bed reduces the duration of sleep by approximately 16 minutes, and disrupts the continuity of sleep as the night ticks on.

 To help prioritize sleep, the AASM recommends following a nighttime routine (a process that, you guessed it, does not include indulging in Netflix).
 Sleep experts agree that adopting new evening rituals can help ward off binge-watching behaviors.